Skip to main content

 1. Stop all communication with the scammer

-3. Secure remaining assets — transfer any remaining crypto to a new, secure wallet
+3. Secure remaining assets - transfer to a new, secure wallet immediately

-4. Document everything — save screenshots of conversations, wallet addresses, transaction IDs, and websites
+4. Document everything - screenshots of conversations, wallet addresses, transaction IDs, websites

 Report the Scam

-• Blockchain explorers: Flag the scammer's wallet address on Etherscan/BscScan
+• Blockchain explorers: Flag scammer's address on Etherscan/BscScan

 Don't Fall for Recovery Scams